avinayak/avinayak.github.io/_posts/2021-02-19-finding-mona-lisa-in-the-game-of-life.md

 ## Dithering

-Target Mona Lisa against which our random state was compared with was the medium resolution version taken from wikipedia.
+Target Mona Lisa against which our random state was compared with was the medium resolution version taken from Wikipedia.

 ![](/uploads/screenshot-from-2021-02-23-18-38-08.png)